Ludvík Svoboda: Post-war political career

 In World War II a substantial part of Czechoslovakia was liberated by the Red Army and the 1st Czechoslovak Army Corps under the leadership of Svoboda.
 Svoboda was appointed Minister of Defense while being welcomed as a hero of the Eastern Front.
 The Soviet Union enjoyed great popularity among the population, and in the elections of 1946 the Communist Party of Czechoslovakia won 38% of the vote nationwide.

 On 22 February 1948, nearly all of the non-Communist cabinet ministers resigned in protest against the practices of Communist Party chairman Klement Gottwald and the other Communists.
 Minister of Defense Svoboda was one of the few who remained in office.
 The Communist-dominated Revolutionary Trade Union Movement voted unanimously to replace the 12 departed ministers with pro-Communist ministers.
 As armed workers and the People's Militias took to the streets, Svoboda refused to quell the insurrection with military force, saying "the army will not march against the people".
 Two days later (and one day after a general strike in which 2.5 million citizens participated), President Edvard Beneš gave in to growing pressure from Gottwald and appointed a government dominated by Communists and pro-Soviet Social Democrats—in effect, giving legal sanction to a Communist coup.
 The takeover was completely bloodless.
 Svoboda, whose label had been that of an "apolitical" minister since the first days of his term, then joined the Communist Party and was elected as a deputy to the National Assembly at the 1948 election.

 Svoboda was forced out of the army (in which he had reached the rank of Army General in November 1945) in 1950 under pressure from the Soviets.
 He was Deputy Prime Minister from 1950 to 1951.
 In the purges which followed, Svoboda was imprisoned and "recommended" to save his image by committing suicide, but eventually released and stripped of all offices.
-His return to public life took place upon a personal wish of Nikita Khrushchev, whom Svoboda had met during the war, and he subsequently headed the Klement Gottwald Military Academy.
+His return to public life took place upon a personal wish of Nikita Khrushchev, whom Svoboda had met during the war, and he subsequently headed the Klement Gottwald Military Political Academy.

 In 1946 he was awarded the title People's Hero of Yugoslavia.
 Svoboda was also awarded the title Hero of the Soviet Union on 24 November 1965, and Hero of the Czechoslovak Socialist Republic (he was awarded the latter title again in 1970 and 1975).
 He was awarded the Lenin Peace Prize (1970).